dfranx/Colly/README.md

 world.Check(steps, bounds, goal, func);
 ```

-This function returns where our player ended up.
+This function returns the position of our player after the collision has been handled.

 **Steps** argument is used when player is moving with a higher speed.
 More steps means more precision.